Jorge Polanco Player Props: Twins vs. Tigers

-Jorge Polanco, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Eduardo Rodriguez on the hill, August 8 at 6:40 PM ET.
+Jorge Polanco -- .176 average over his past 10 games -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Alex Faedo on the mound, on August 9 at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Tigers.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Jorge Polanco Game Info & Props vs. the Tigers